-You don’t often hear ‘eat more’ if you have diabetes, right?
-But, certain types of food will satisfy your appetite and not cause blood sugar spikes.
-An example of such food is the non-starchy vegetables.
+We don’t often hear ‘eat more’ if we have diabetes, right?
+But, certain types of food will satisfy our appetite and not cause blood sugar spikes.
+An example of such food is non-starchy vegetables.

 However, vegetables can be starchy and non-starchy.
 Starchy vegetables contain more carbs and calories than their non-starchy counterparts.

-That’s why people with diabetes as well as anyone who likes to maintain a healthy weight is recommended to add plenty of non-starchy vegetables to their diet.
+That’s why those with diabetes as well as anyone who likes to maintain a healthy weight is recommended to add plenty of non-starchy vegetables to their diet.

 Some examples of non-starchy veggies are artichoke, asparagus, broccoli, beets, mushrooms, lettuce, garlic, alfalfa sprouts, celery, peppers, leeks, okra, bok choy, arugula, eggplant, spinach, cauliflower, carrots, radishes, cabbage, bean sprouts, Swiss chard, amaranth, turnips, cucumber, and more.

-So, today we are going to tell you how to use peppers, mushrooms, and asparagus to fill half your non-starchy, diabetes-friendly plate.
+So, today we are going to tell how to use peppers, mushrooms, and asparagus to fill half our non-starchy, diabetes-friendly plate.

 Serves – 7 people

-Dietitian Tip – You can choose other non-starchy vegetables for this simple recipe, or look for pre-cut vegetables.
-Make your own variety of healthy veggies, and your meals will never be boring again.
+Dietitian Tip – Choose other non-starchy vegetables for this simple recipe, or look for pre-cut vegetables.
+Make own variety of healthy veggies, and the meals will never be boring again.

-Gluten-Free – You can make this recipe gluten-free by choosing only gluten-free ingredients.
+Gluten-Free – Make this recipe gluten-free by choosing only gluten-free ingredients.

-Of course, these non-starchy vegetables shouldn’t be the only food you eat, but including more of them to your diet will help improve your diabetes management and overall health.
+Of course, these non-starchy vegetables shouldn’t be the only food WE eat, but including more of them to our diet will help improve our management of the condition and overall health.